 A procedure with medium-lasting results, such as a cutaneous or skin-only facelift, lasts 4-5 years and will cost between $6,000-$10,000.
 This type of facelift is especially helpful in patients who only need to address the issue of excess skin.

-Keep in mind that no facelift surgery can promise permanent results as the face, neck, and the body in general will continue to naturally age and be affected by gravity.
+Keep in mind that no facelift surgery can promise permanent results as the face, neck, and body will continue to naturally age and be affected by gravity.
 While some procedure types offer longer-lasting results, your skin will continue the natural process of maturing and you should expect even the most permanent results to last approximately 15 years.
-During that time, you might find that you will want other procedures, such as neuromodulators (Botox, Dysport, or Xeomin), eyelid lift, brow lift, injectable filler, skin resurfacing, and others to further enhance your results.
+During that time, you might find that you will want other procedures, such as neuromodulators (Botox®, Dysport®, or Xeomin®), eyelid lift, brow lift, injectable filler, skin resurfacing, and others to further enhance your results.

 Before & After Overview

 Take care to follow your surgeon’s before and after instructions carefully to ensure the best possible outcome.
 All cosmetic surgeries instruct you to avoid any alcohol or smoking and to limit sun exposure and heavy lifting.
 They also require that you avoid taking medications, particularly those with blood-thinning properties, such as Aspirin, as this will inhibit your healing capacity.

-It is also necessary to inform your provider of any past medical histories, including herpes infections around the mouth, prior to surgery.
+It is also necessary to inform your provider of any past medical histories, including herpes infections around the mouth, before surgery.
 This will help your surgeon provide you the best care before and after your facelift.

 The specific requirements for each procedure type are discussed in detail during your consultation.
 Your plastic surgeon will also provide you with a list of things to know about your facelift and recovery.